Ethylene Glycol Antifreeze (Poison!)

 Ethylene Glycol Antifreeze BAD....

 Ethylene Glycol is a poison, 30ml can be fatal for an adult, 4-5ml can kill a dog and 1-2ml can kill a cat.
-It is sweet tasting, an Asian woman has been procectuted for killing her husband by adding it to his curry!
+It is sweet tasting, an Asian woman in the UK, has been procectuted for killing her husband by adding it to his curry!

 0.5-1.0% in engine oil can cause failure to engine bearings.
 Automatic gearboxes fail when shared coolant radiators fail, allowing minor contamination of transmission fluids.
 Mercedes and VW dealerships are issued with test kits to find Ethylene Glycol in oils, to fight warranty claims.
 It also damages some of the new types of waterbased paintwork systems.